 Grants

-The winning organizations are: The University of Sheffield (UK), Human Restoration Project (US) and The Fab Foundation (US).
+The contest was won by three teams, which received grant money to develop the curriculum of Interdisciplinary Subject: The University of Sheffield (UK), Human Restoration Project (US) and The Fab Foundation (US).

 New approach to education